 Shuttered Venue Operating Grants

 The Shuttered Venue Operators Grant (SVOG) program was signed into law under the Economic Aid Act.
 Additionally, the American Rescue Plan Act included amendments to the SVOG.
 This program will be provided to eligible governments, nonprofits, and for-profit entities that include, among others, live venue operators, movie theaters, museums, zoos, and aquariums.
-While the Small Business Association has been clear from the beginning that this program will be subject to audit for governments and nonprofits, SBA recently clarified that for-profit SVOG grantees expending more than $750,000 in federal funding in one fiscal year will have the option of either providing a single audit or an audited financial statement for the fiscal year during the audit period.
+While the Small Business Administration has been clear from the beginning that this program will be subject to audit for governments and nonprofits, SBA recently clarified that for-profit SVOG grantees expending more than $750,000 in federal funding in one fiscal year will have the option of either providing a single audit or an audited financial statement for the fiscal year during the audit period.

 The American Rescue Plan has brough more relief and more questions to organizations.
 Make sure you’re maintaining compliance with your single audit requirements.